 A style can contain multiple formats:

 - Bibliography Format – How the reference appears in a bibliography.

 - Citation Format – How the reference appears in an inline citation.

 - Footnote Format – How the reference appears in a footnote citation.

-You manage citation styles on the Citation styles page (Create Bibliography > Citation Style Editor).
+You manage citation styles in the Citation styles page (Create Bibliography > Citation Style Editor).

-The styles on this page include out-of-the-box styles created by Ex Libris, out-of-the-box CSL styles, styles shared with you by other users in your institution, and personal styles that you have created and and institutional styles shared by your RefWorks administrators.
+The styles on this page include out-of-the-box styles created by RefWorks, out-of-the-box CSL styles, personal custom styles that you have created and and institutional styles shared by your RefWorks administrators.

 Selecting Citation Styles

 - In RefWorks, under Create Bibliography > Create Bibliography or Quick Cite.